LIFETIME DEAL — LIMITED TIME

 What is Dabble writing software?

-Dabble is a cloud‑based novel writing software that combines plotting, drafting, editing, and project management tools tailored for fiction authors.
+Dabble is cloud-based novel writing software that combines plotting, drafting, editing/revision tools, and project organization designed for fiction authors.

 How much does Dabble cost?

-The platform operates on a subscription model, with tiered pricing that includes monthly and annual plans.
-Check the official site for the latest pricing details and discounts.
+Dabble uses a subscription model with tiered monthly and annual plans.
+Check the official site for the latest pricing, what “unlimited” means for manuscripts/storage, and any current discounts.

 Stefan